 This Pancetta Ciabatta Dressing was a delicious last minute addition to our Christmas Eve menu.
 We were gifted a turkey a few days before the holiday and since it was precooked, my usual stuffing recipe wouldn’t work.

 Giada to the rescue.
-My hair stylist raved about his ciabatta stuffing with chestnuts so I gave it a try.
+My hair stylist raved about her ciabatta stuffing with chestnuts so I gave it a try.
 Sans chestnuts.
 He was right on the money!